lsolbach/qclojure/README.md

 1. **Error Correction**

    Stabilizer framework with error correction codes like bit-flip, 5-qubit, Steane and Shor.
-Syndrome detection and classical error correction
+Syndrome detection and classical error correction integrated in optimization and result extraction pipelines

 1. **Error Mitigation**